Skip to main content

 Interestingly, though, security is even more top of mind for organizations exploring service mesh.
 More than half (51%) of organizations in the planning, vendor selection, and trial phases of their service mesh journey cited security as one of their top three concerns.
 Within that group, data protection is still the top security concern, but data theft is number two.

 Trusting a service mesh with important data is likely met with some skepticism in many enterprises.
 Service meshes are distributed by nature, making the surface area to protect much larger.
 This is where having strong access controls (ACLs) and enforcing mutual-TLS connections between applications becomes critical.
 Ensuring that operators are implementing secure best practices is a must for organizations looking to alleviate these concerns.
-Again, our own HCP Consul offers a possible solution.

 »Next Steps

 To recap, the service mesh trend is clearly top of mind for many users, but they have challenges around staffing their teams with people that have the requisite skills.
-Services like HCP Consul can help bridge that gap and give users the support they need to get their service mesh implementations to where they want to be.
+Services like Consul Enterprise can help bridge that gap and give users the support they need to get their service mesh implementations to where they want to be.

 For users not exploring service mesh, solutions like Consul-Terraform-Sync can still help address the skill gaps highlighted in the survey.
 For more information about HashiCorp Consul, visit our documentation site.
 For more insights into networking in cloud and multi-cloud environments — and much more — check out the full HashiCorp State of Cloud Strategy Survey.